Ronald Lamola: SADC

 Following the post-election violence in neighboring, Mozambique and fellow SADC member.
 Lamola called for calm.
 The violence in the country resulted in the death of at least 30 people after the election of Daniel Chapo as President of Mozambique.
 The Department of International Relations issued a travel warning to Mozambique, and the South African Border Management Authority, closed the Lembobo border post after protestors damaged infrastructure.

 Personal life

 Lamola married Bawinile "Winnie" Msiza at the Cunning Moor in Bushbuckridge, Mpumalanga, on 8 March 2013.
-Lamola is the son of a Swati mother and Shangani father.
+Lamola is the son of a Swati mother and Tsonga father.
 Lamola is also an avid Mountain Biker and supporter of South African football team, Kaizer Chiefs.